ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 New Contact URI schemes are registered via IETF Review ({{Section 4.8 of !RFC8126}}).

-## New Registry for DNS SubError Codes
+## New Registry for DNS Sub-Error Codes {#IANA-SubError}

-This document requests IANA to create a new registry, entitled "SubError Codes" under "Domain Name System (DNS) Parameters, Extended DNS Error Codes" registry {{IANA-DNS}}.
-The registration request for a new suberror codes MUST include the following fields:
+This document requests IANA to create a new registry, entitled "Sub-Error Codes" under "Domain Name System (DNS) Parameters, Extended DNS Error Codes" registry {{IANA-DNS}}.
+The registration request for a new sub-error codes MUST include the following fields:

-* Number: Is the wire format suberror code (range 0-255).
+* Number: Is the wire format sub-error code (range 0-255).

 * Meaning: Provides a short description of the sub-error.

-* Applicability: Indicates which RFC8914 error codes apply to this sub-error code.
+* Applicability: Indicates which Extended DNS Error Codes apply to this sub-error code.

 * Reference: Provides a pointer to an IETF-approved specification that registered the code and/or an authoritative specification that describes the